 Pre-monitoring step: Agent installation

-Before you can start monitoring, you’ll need to install the language-specific APM agent that corresponds to your application.
+Before you can start monitoring, you’ll need to install the language-specific APM agent corresponding to your application.
 Middleware offers and supports APM agents for Node.js, Go, Python, Java, and PHP.
 You can find installation instructions here.

 APM Dashboard